cronofy/component-documentation/README.md

     * `lines`: the color used for borders
     * `highlight`: the primary color used for interactions (hover, focus, etc.)
     * `background`: the background color for the component.
 By default, components are transparent and therefore inherit the background color of whatever element they are mounted within.
+    * theme: sometimes a selection of colors are required (for instance, to differentiate different calendars within the Agenda view).
+For these instances, you can define an array of colors here.
+For example: `theme: ["#bada55","#coffee,"#133337"]`.